 Q How do I request THC participation?

 A. A representative of the THC is always happy to participate if scheduling allows.
-Please complete and return the Presentation Event Notification form four weeks prior to your event.
-This form can be downloaded from the THC website.
+Please complete and return the Presentation Event Notification form 4-8 weeks prior to your event.

 Q. Who is involved in scheduling an event?